 More than academic pursuits, my engagement with the intersections of stage, screen, broadcasting and the printed image and word—particularly the liminality of what I termed the ‘immaterial culture’ of radio—is rooted in my queer experience and my sense of hybridity, dislocation and failure.

-Revisiting the subjects of PhD dissertation Etherized Victorians and my study Immaterial Culture: Literature, Drama and the American Radio Play, 1929-1954 from the perspective of an art historian, I recently completed “A Forefront in the Aftermath?
+Revisiting the subjects of PhD dissertation Etherized Victorians and my study Immaterial Culture: Literature, Drama and the American Radio Play, 1929-1954 from the perspective of an art historian, I contributed “A Forefront in the Aftermath?
 Recorded Sound and the State of Audio Play on Post-‘Golden Age’ US Network Radio” to the anthology Tuning in to the Neo-Avant-Garde (Manchester University Press, 2021).
 The essay expands on my previous research of radio’s so-called “golden age” by considering the state and status of US American radio plays, and the CBS Radio Workshop (1956-57), at the beginning of the television era.
 The starting point was a paper I delivered in November 2018 at the Tuning in to the Neo-Avant-Garde conference at Ghent University.

 Another area of interest for me is the relationship between art history and curating; I am teaching both at Aberystwyth University.
 Most recent in a series of exhibitions I stage annually with a group of undergraduate students of my curating module is Make/Believe, an exhibition of photographs by and of the queer Welsh-born photographer Angus McBean.
 The exhibition, which draws exclusively from the collections of the School of Art at Aberystwyth University in order to draw attention to the role and responsibility that cultural institutions have to address the realities of Empire, slavery and white supremacism as manifested in some of the items they display or else choose to keep out of sight.